nnao45/pexpo/README.md

     -A If you want to write on ping-list -- such as Cisco's show ip arp -- , "Internet  10.0.0.1                0   ca01.18cc.0038  ARPA   Ethernet2/0",
 	   Ignoring string "Internet", So It is good as you copy&paste show ip arp line.

+    -V if you want to make file "ping-list", should use this option. this option is run "vi", and make tmpfile...pexpo this file as ping-list.

 <HTTP mode options!>

 Examples:
     ./pexpo -H -i 500ms -t 1s -f /usr/local/curl-list.txt
     pexpo.exe -S -i 500ms -t 1s -f C:\Users\arale\Desktop\curl-list.txt
-	(If you want to Request, "http and https", Using Both -H & -S.)
+       (If you want to "Request, http and https", Using Both -H & -S.)

+Option:
     -H This optison is like "curl".
 So you Sending HTTP(:80) GET Request instead of the PING...!

     -S This optison is like "curl".
 So you Sending HTTP"S"(:443) GET Request instead of the PING...!

-	-H or -S options is sending HTTP/HTTPS GET Request instead of the PING.
+       -H or -S options HTTP/HTTPS GET Request instead of the PING.
        (Just like, curl -LIs www.google.com -o /dev/null -w '%{http_code}\n')
        This Request is ververy simple GET Request, Only Getting status code(No header, No form, No getting data.)

        And, if http status code is "200", string color is Blue, else Red.
 ```

 ## Demo (macOS 10.13.1):apple: